WSU-mkijowski/lab-1-hashing-AOrban2005/README.md

 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
 1365245952 possible combinations.
 * Given the above, if this quiz data were *actual* class data, say for example your final exam, how would you store this dataset?
 Why?
+I would probably use nonces instead of salts to store this dataset, as nonces are much more secure.

 ```bash
 please put any cool bash one-liners or other piped commands you